orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ## Template Method
-* **Definition:** *Define the skeleton of an algorithm in an operation, deferring some steps to subclasses, lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure*
+* **Definition:** *Defines the skeleton of an algorithm in an operation, deferring some steps to subclasses, lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure*
 * **Frequency of use:** *Medium*

 +++